-Store Data, Code, & Results: You can upload your data, code, and results to Synapse, or store a reference to where they are on your local computer system.
-These digital assets can be stored as Files, hosted by Synapse or in your own external cloud storage, or using Docker Containers.
+Store Data, Code, and Results: You can upload your data, code, and results to Synapse, or store a reference to their location in your local computer system or on the web.
+Everything can be stored as Files, hosted by Synapse, in your own external cloud storage, or using Docker Containers.

-Control Access or Release Your Work Publicly: You have complete fine-grained control over how users and groups can interact with your work.
-Work privately or collaborate openly, and everything in between.
+Control Access or Release Your Work Publicly: You have complete control over how users and groups can interact with your work.
+Work privately, openly, or somewhere in between.

-Custom, Searchable Annotations: Assign any key/value pair you want, and those values become searchable and available to those granted access to see.
+Custom, Searchable Annotations: Assign any key/value pair you want.
+Those values become searchable and available to those granted access.